skyglobal/analytics/README.md

 1. In the root of the project, run the following:
   - bundle
   - jekyll serve
-2. In another terminal run 'grunt watch' (add ' --beautify=true' to help debugging)
+2. In another terminal run 'grunt watch' (add ' --beautify' to help debugging)
 3. You should be able to see the documentation site in your browser on http://localhost:4000

 ### Testing